lahorichargha/emacs-ide/README.txt

 Windows layout overview
 -------------------------------------------------------------------------------

-When you launch Emacs, it should look like this :
+When you launch Emacs, it should look like this:

         -----------------------------------------------------------
         |                                         |               |